 KELLY MCEVERS: The camera comes in close on Ali Hussain Sibat's bearded face.
 On his popular call in TV show broadcast in Arabic around the Middle East, he's framed by a painting of a sunrise.

-Mr. ALI HUSSAIN SIBAT (Host): (Foreign language spoken)
+ALI HUSSAIN SIBAT: (Foreign language spoken)

 MCEVERS: You and your husband are fighting for no reason, he tells a caller.
 You're nervous.
 Read this passage from the Koran and you'll feel better.
 Sometime after the show was broadcast, Sibat traveled here to Saudi Arabia on a pilgrimage to the holy cities of Mecca and Medina.
 His lawyer, May al-Khansa, says Saudi religious police recognized Sibat from his TV work and arrested him.

-Unidentified Man #1: (Foreign language spoken)
+MCEVERS: Unidentified Man #1: (Foreign language spoken)

-Sarah Leah Whitson is the Middle East director at New York-based Human Rights Watch.
+MCEVERS: Sarah Leah Whitson is the Middle East director at New York-based Human Rights Watch.
 She says the problem is that Saudi Arabia has no specific law governing such crimes.
 Instead, judges view people who believe in the supernatural as heretics and often sentence them according to the judge's own personal training in Sharia Islamic law.
 Because of this, Whitson says, anyone could be targeted.

-Unidentified Man #2: (Praying in foreign language)
+MCEVERS: Unidentified Man #2: (Praying in foreign language)

 MCEVERS: Saudi political analyst Tawfiq al-Saif says religious authorities truly believe they're helping society by discouraging faith in the supernatural.
 But, he says, there's also a political reason to the recent rise in sorcery cases.
 In the last few years, the government has tried to curb the influence of the religious establishment by sacking key religious figures, pushing for reform in the courts and criticizing the religious police known as the Hey'a.

-For NPR News, I'm Kelly McEvers, Riyadh.
+MCEVERS: For NPR News, I'm Kelly McEvers, Riyadh.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.